How do you know if your organization is effective enough and living to it’s full potential?

 - Group effectiveness.
 How people work together as teams and how they leverage new ideas and innovations.

 - Self-organizing and adaptive systems.
-How business systems and processes evolve, self-organize, and improve the organization over time.
+How systems and processes evolve, self-organize, and improve the organization over time.

-The Six Systems of Organizational Effectiveness
+The Six Steps of Organization Effectiveness Leadership

 According to The Leadership Circle, organizational effectiveness depends on leadership.

 - Leadership – Leaders must be able to translate vision into strategy, processes, and objectives.

 - Communication – Communication should be strategic and consistent and attain results.

 - Accountability – Maintaining accountability and discipline requires systems with real consequences and tangible rewards.

 - Delivery – Operations must stay aligned with strategy, continuously improve, and build future capabilities, among other things.